An "Emotional" Subject

-Lately it's become common to describe people's condition as "emotional"--without making any attempt to identify which particular emotion might be involved.
-The person might be ecstatic; they might be despondent.
-With equal plausibility, they could be enraged, terrified, jealous, grateful, amused, wistful, or horny.
-Further clarification is not attempted.
+Is there a more useless description than this?
+Someone who is "emotional" might be ecstatic; they might just as well be despondent.
+They could also be enraged, terrified, jealous, grateful, amused, wistful, or horny.
+In this increasingly popular usage, further clarification is not attempted.
 To seek to understand anything more seems to be regarded as a quest for a Great Unknowable, like the meaning of life or the first name of Yahweh.

 If all we can say is that a person is feeling something, why say anything at all?
 Or why not just say that he's not comatose?